Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 It's a labor-intensive process that uses shellac, alcohol, and a rubbing pad to build up a lustrous, deep finish on wood surfaces.
 This technique dates back to the 18th century and is still highly regarded for the rich, warm look it provides, especially on high-quality wood.

-- **Enhances wood beauty**: Ideal for bringing out the grain and natural warmth of the wood.
+- **Enhances wood beauty**: ideal for bringing out the grain and natural warmth of the wood.
-- **Creates a durable surface**: Although delicate, the multiple layers of shellac create a surprisingly resilient finish.
+- **Creates a durable surface**: although delicate, the multiple layers of shellac create a surprisingly resilient finish.

 #### French Finishing Process

 1. **Prepare the Wood**
 Sand the wood to a very smooth surface, progressing through grits from 120 up to 320 or even finer.
 Ensure the wood is free of any dust, scratches, or imperfections, as French finishing will highlight these.
 1. **Create the Padding**
 Make a French polishing pad, or “rubber,” by wrapping a small ball of cotton in a soft, lint-free cloth.
 The pad should be shaped so that it has a smooth, even surface to glide over the wood without leaving marks.
 1. **Apply the Shellac**
 Start by saturating the pad with a mixture of shellac and alcohol (typically a 1:1 ratio).
 Apply the shellac in long, sweeping motions, working in small circular or figure-eight movements to evenly coat the wood.
 Be careful not to press too hard, as this can damage the finish.
 Work in thin layers, allowing each layer to dry before applying the next.
 1. **Build Up Layers**
 Continue applying layers of shellac until the desired depth and shine are achieved.
 This can take multiple sessions, as each layer should be allowed to dry for at least 30 minutes between applications.
 For a rich, glossy look, French polishers may apply 10-20 layers of shellac.
 1. **Lubricate with Oil**
 To prevent the pad from sticking to the wood as you build layers, add a few drops of oil (such as mineral oil) to the pad.
 This will act as a lubricant and help achieve a smoother finish.
 Be sparing with the oil, as too much can dull the finish.
 1. **Finish and Buff**
 Once you've built up a sufficient number of layers and achieved a deep gloss, allow the finish to fully cure (which may take up to a week).
 Then, lightly buff the surface with a clean, soft cloth to remove any residual oil and enhance the shine.
    - French finishing works best on fine woods like mahogany and walnut.
    - Avoid using the finish in high-moisture areas, as shellac can be sensitive to water.

 By following this process, you can achieve a stunning, professional-quality finish with a deep, luxurious sheen that highlights the natural beauty of the wood.

-> **Tip**: Practice on a scrap piece of wood to perfect your technique before applying French finish to a larger project.
+> **Tip**: practice on a scrap piece of wood to perfect your technique before applying French finish to a larger project.

 | **Video Title**                                | **Description**                                                        | **Duration**  | **Link**                                                                 |
 |------------------------------------------------|--------------------------------------------------------------------------|---------------|--------------------------------------------------------------------------|